 Onset of weakness is rapid, within hours to a few days.

 Many patients had a mild respiratory illness or fever in the 1-2 weeks before developing AFM.

 If you suspect AFM, please contact your health care provider.

 When reporting persons meeting the criteria for AFM, please make sure they meet the following criteria: acute onset of flaccid limb weakness AND an MRI showing a spinal cord lesion in at least some gray matter.* The Health Department asks providers to voluntarily report suspect AFM cases by calling 802-863-7240.

 CDC resources for the Health Care Providers

 *As of October 2020, the AFM position statement has been updated.
-Revised guidance including these updates will be posted when available.
+Revised guidance including these updates has been posted.